 In addition to referring concerns to the Safeguarding Team, you should immediately report online concerns to the Child Exploitation and Online Protection Centre (CEOP) or the police.
 The Safeguarding Team can support you with this.
-It is important that if you have in your possession indecent images of a child, these must not be forwarded on regardless.
+It is important that you do not request the images and share images where there are concerns of inappropiate or indecent images.